 A lifetime mortgage allows you to release a lump sum of cash or regular extra income from the value of your property.
 There are typically no monthly repayments to make as the amount that you have released, plus any interest, is repaid from the money made when the property is sold.
-Generally this is when you die, move into long-term care or permanently leave the property.
+Generally this will be when you die, move into long-term care or permanently leave the property.

 Drawdown Lifetime Mortgage

 This is similar to the standard lifetime mortgage.
 However, with the drawdown lifetime mortgage, you can access your money with more flexibility.
-Rather than just receiving a lump sum, you have the option to release your cash over time, as and when you need it.
+Rather than just receiving a lump sum, you have the option to release your cash over time, when you need it.
 Because you only pay interest on the cash that you have taken, these plans can often prove to be more cost-effective.